bendeloyola/api-wrapper-cloud/README.md

-A Ruby API WRAP for RAWG.IO
+A Ruby API for RAWG.IO

 Installation